Tocopilla railway: Construction

 In addition to the difficult terrain, there was another significant issue for the operation of steam locomotives: the absence of fresh water.
 Sea water was tried but the rate of corrosion was untenable.
-Accordingly water had to be distilled from the sea or that of the river Loa (10x less solutes than seawater but still unusable).
-Thus two desalination plants were built, one at the Loa river, the other in the port of Tocopilla.
-They used vacuum distillation and were able to make 90t per day of fresh water each.
-A watering station at km16 (alt 660m) was supplied from Tocopilla, requiring 62bar at the pump.
-Water from the Loa plant was pumped to a 180t reservoir tank at the summit and two smaller intermediate tanks.
+Accordingly, water had to be distilled from the sea or that of the river Loa (10x less solutes than seawater but still unusable).
+Thus, two desalination plants were built, one at the Loa river, the other in the port of Tocopilla.
+They used vacuum distillation and were able to make 90 t per day of fresh water each.
+A watering station at km 16 (altitude 660 m) was supplied from Tocopilla, requiring 62 bar at the pump.
+Water from the Loa plant was pumped to a 180 t reservoir tank at the summit and two smaller intermediate tanks.

 Development

-After the inauguration on 15 November 1890, other nitrate plants sprang up necessitating the construction of additional branches: in 1895 to "Peregrina" and “Santa Fe” (passing through “Buena Esperanza” and “Iberia”).
+After the inauguration on 15 November 1890, other nitrate plants sprang up necessitating the construction of additional branches: in 1895 to "Peregrina" and "Santa Fe" (passing through "Buena Esperanza" and "Iberia").
 Further plants were built along these lines.
 In 1910, Anglo-Chilean started to build the Coya plant and a 31 km branch for El Toco to serve it.

 In 1899 the railway transported 215,000 tons of cargo and 20,000 passengers, increasing to 308,000 tons and 45,000 in 1909.
 In 1902 the value of the railway was almost half the total value of the company.

 In 1900 a passenger service ran twice per week between Tocopilla and El Toco.
-The journey was timed at 5 1/2h up and 5h 10 minutes down.
+The journey was timed at 5 1/2 hours up and 5 hours 10 minutes down.
 After the construction of more plants, passenger services increased to a twice weekly service each to Santa Isabel and Santa Fe.

-On 24 December 1924, the “Anglo-Chilean Consolidated Nitrate Corporation” (ACCNC), a company set up under Delaware law by the Guggenheim Brothers to take control of the Tocopilla nitrate and railroad company, with the intention of installing at large scale its new nitrate process.
+On 24 December 1924, the "Anglo-Chilean Consolidated Nitrate Corporation" (ACCNC) was formed, a company set up under Delaware law by the Guggenheim Brothers to take control of the Tocopilla nitrate and railroad company, with the intention of installing at large scale its new nitrate process.
 The properties of the British company passed into its possession on 1 January 1925.